 What does the user want?
 What is the user looking for?
 The needs and wants of the end-user are put into consideration during this stage.
-The team will put the effort in collecting an in-depth insight into what users are doing and why they are doing it.
+The team will put the effort into collecting an in-depth insight into what users are doing and why they are doing it.

 Stage 2: Define Phase

 This is when they synthesize the findings from what they collected in the discovery phase.
 This is when the designers will plot the journey of the customer and try to find solutions to pain points that have been identified.
 All of these are only assuming what the customers would experience as they check the website.